A Small Gundog with a Happy Temperament

 There are 18 colors and 3 markings according to the AKC.

-As you can imagine, Spaniels aren’t very popular in the protection department.
+As you can imagine, Spaniels aren’t very spectacular in the protection department.
 Their size is less than intimidating and anything but threatening.
 The only thing they’ll be able to scare off of your property is small animals.

 A good guard dog ought to be able to stand up for their owners and have the physical build to back them up.

 At most, the Cocker Spaniel could function as a watchdog.
 If anything, the breed is all bark and no bite.